SHASWAT2000-loves-logic/Personal-Website/README.md

-Go to [link text itself]: www.shaswatshukla.com to see the personal website
+Go to www.shaswatshukla.com to see the personal website

 **Description** - This repo contains the code for my personal website.
 The website has the following components for a user using any device other than smartphone-